ZilantRobotics/innopolis_vtol_dynamics/README.md

 # Installation and building:

 It's assumed that you are using Ubuntu 18.04 with installed ROS and created catkin_ws.
+Ubuntu 20.04 may works as well, but we didn't test it.

 The whole system required several packages.